quanzhuo/cpp-debug/README.md

 ### miDebuggerArgs

 Additional arguments to pass to the debugger (such as gdb).
+For example: specify the code path `"miDebuggerArgs": "--directory=${workspaceRoot}/xxx"`.

 ### stopAtEntry